-Chuka Nestor Emezue (Choo-Kah • A-May-Zu-Way) is a professor and researcher at Rush University College of Nursing.
-He holds a Ph.D. in Nursing Science, dual master’s degrees in Public Health and Public Affairs, and a B.Sc. in Biochemistry from Niger Delta University, Nigeria.
+Chuka Nestor Emezue (Choo-Kah • A-May-Zu-Way) is an assistant professor, nursing researcher, and educator at Rush University College of Nursing.
+He holds a Ph.D. in Nursing Science, as well as master’s degrees in Public Health and Public Affairs, and a B.Sc. in Biochemistry.

-Dr. Emezue’s work advances community- and technology-driven interventions to improve mental health, reduce violence and substance use, and promote upward mobility among youth, particularly rural, Black, and immigrant boys and men impacted by firearm violence.
-His research explores factors shaping program uptake, service avoidance, masculinity, and coping strategies across the life span.
+His work advances community- and technology-based interventions to improve mental health, reduce violence and substance use, and promote upward mobility, particularly among boys and young men impacted by various forms of interpersonal violence.
+Dr. Emezue’s research investigates the factors that influence program engagement, service avoidance, coping strategies, and gendered norms around masculinity across the lifespan.

 He leads two culturally grounded interventions: